seanhelvey/what-the-elm/TypesInElm.md

 ---

 # Type Classes (Ad-hoc Polymorphism)
+Parametric polymorphism: function / data structure behaves *same* for different types

+Ad-hoc polymorphism: function / data structure behaves *differently* for different types
-Unlike Haskell or PureScript, Elm has no support for higher-kinded types.

-For example, there is no generic map, apply, fold, or filter function.
-Instead, such names are used prefixed by their module, such as List.map and Dict.map.
+Unlike Haskell or PureScript, Elm has no support for this currently.
+There is no generic map, apply, fold, or filter.
+Such names are prefixed by their module, such as List.map and Dict.map.

 ---